magnumnighthawk/langchain_playground/README.md

 ## Description

 This project demonstrates the basic usage of LangChain to create a chain that generates customized food tips based on sentiment and keyword inputs.
 It supports both OpenAI's GPT-3.5-turbo-instruct model and HuggingFace models to generate human-like responses.
+Additionally, it includes tools for searching YouTube for relevant recipe videos.

 ## Prerequisites